-Interested in becoming involved with Runway of Dreams and their mission for inclusion?
+Interested in becoming involved with the Runway of Dreams and their mission for inclusion?
 Here’s your chance!
-The Runway of Dreams Foundation has made its way to Bloomington, Indiana.
-Runway of Dreams has a brand-new club, here, at Indiana University.
+The Runway of Dreams Foundation has made its way to Bloomington, Indiana with a brand-new club here at Indiana University.
 Grace Burton, the current club president, created the club this previous year, alongside IU faculty Dr. Jennifer Piatt.
 “I wanted to find and create something that I was really passionate about and Dr. Piatt helped me get in contact with the right people, such as the Foundation and Zappos Adaptive.
-They were really eager to push Runway of Dreams and adaptive fashion onto college campuses in club format,” said Ms. Burton, when asked how Runway of Dreams IU got it start.
+They were really eager to push Runway of Dreams and adaptive fashion onto college campuses in a club format,” said Ms. Burton when asked how Runway of Dreams IU got its start.
 “We haven’t been able to do or get much word out about the club just yet.
 It was just so brand-new and we wanted to make sure that we followed the Runway of Dreams Foundation protocol and handbook guidelines.
-But, we’re hoping with holding the first ever college campus Runway of Dreams, we can spread the word and continue to grow.”
+But, we’re hoping with holding the first-ever college campus Runway of Dreams, we can spread the word and continue to grow.”

 Grace Burton is very passionate and dedicated to adaptive fashion.
 She described, “As a future recreational therapist, why has this never been considered a topic or issue in our field?
 I mean, think about it – we will be working with individuals with special needs and disabilities to do the many activities that they want to do.
 That could be hiking, skiing, swimming, recreational sports, and much more.
 Adaptive clothing is needed and crucial to these kinds of activities.”
 Ms. Burton sees Runway of Dreams IU having a prominent future on Indiana University Bloomington campus.
 “Like all clubs, we will start out small.
 But my vision and what I see happening for us is extravagant.
 I hope that once the word spreads and everyone sees how much adaptive clothing can benefit, boost, change a person’s life, our organization can grow to the size of IUDM.”